Recent Arrests in Colleyville - NewsBreak

 Recent Arrests in Keller

 Arrest and booking photos are provided by law enforcement officials.
 Arrest does not imply guilt and criminal charges are merely accusations.
 A defendant is presumed innocent, unless proven guilty and convicted in a Court of Law.
-FREME, ROBIN ANNE; W/F; POB: MA; AGE: 66; ADDRESS: KELLER TX; ARREST AGENCY: KELLER...

-Arrest and booking photos are provided by law enforcement officials.
-Arrest does not imply guilt and criminal charges are merely accusations.
-A defendant is presumed innocent unless proven guilty and convicted in a Court of Law.
-SHARMA, PRANAV; ASIAN/M; POB: INDIA; AGE: 25; ADDRESS: DALLAS TX; OCCUPATION: FAVOR DRIVER; ARREST...
+BLACKMON, CHRISTEN ANTHONY MARCEL; B/M; POB: ST LOUIS MO; AGE: 30; ADDRESS: FORT WORTH...

 fox4news.com